NafiurSiddiqui/Authenticator/README.md

 - Router upgraded to newer version.
 - conditionally render content based on routing and auth information
 - firebase admin panel
-- tried to hide the API key from browser with a backend server (failed miserably :( and waiting for the time when i get to learn backend )
+- tried to hide the API key from browser with a backend server (failed miserably :( and waiting for the time when i get to learn backend ) and kept the file there since i would like to poke around with it later.